Ultimate Tanning Guide

 harmed by the sun.

-To get a good tan, you can use a tanning lotion.
-A tanning lotion with an SPF factor will protect you from
+To get a good tan, you can use a tanlotion.
+A lotion with an SPF factor will protect you from

 that has natural ingredients like aloe and cocoa butter, in addition to various other vitamins.
 Natural